 Here’s What You Do

 First…you have a beer.
-Make this simple recipe even more simple by preparing yourself and all the ingredients before you start.
+Make this simple recipe simpler by preparing yourself and all the ingredients before you start.
 Sit down with a beer and read the recipe all the way through.
-Make sure you have all the ingredients and equipment you need, and you know what you're going to do with each one.
+Make sure you have all the ingredients and equipment you need, and know what to do with each.
 Do your mise en place and then all you have to do is assemble the recipe, and sip some more beer!

 Mise en Place